Academic Research

 At AMON, I studied coincidences between high-energy neutrinos from the IceCube neutrino observatories and gamma-rays from Fermi and HAWC observatories, using the AMON infrastructure.
 I also lead the X-ray and Optical/UV follow-up efforts of the realtime IceCube high-energy neutrinos using the NASA's Swift satellite.

-I was also involved in a project called Scalable Cyber-infrastructure for Multi-Messenger Astrophysics (SCiMMA) for a while.
+I was also involved in a project called Scalable Cyber-infrastructure for Multi-Messenger Astrophysics (SCiMMA).
 This project was at the developing stages and the first phase was funded by the National Science Foundation.
 I led a machine learning working group to find novel solutions for astrophysical source discoveries through exploring and exploiting machine learning techniques (e.g. Regression, Classification, Decision Trees, and DNN).

 My PhD thesis was a study on the Galactic magnetic deflections of ultra-high energy cosmic rays.
 I modeled the random component of the Galactic magnetic field, simulated cosmic rays, and propagated them through the field to measure their deflections.
 I also used the data of the Pierre Auger Observatory for this study.
 My dissertation is accessible from here